 The following section gives an overview about European Directives and Regulations which are related to biogas production and utilization as well as to other important issues related to biogas.
 They may affect the European Biogas market directly or indirectly.
 The definitions about the borders of 'biogas production' allow a certain amount of flexibility, since many factors are important during the whole life cycle from agricultural feedstock production to the end use of biogas.
-Only the most important legislations were selected and briefly described (see Annex 1).
+Only the most important legislations were selected and briefly described.

-2.3.1 Directives
+4.1.
+Directives

 A directive is a legislative act of the European Union which requires member states to achieve a particular result without dictating the means of achieving that result.
 It can be distinguished from European Union regulations which are self-executing and do not require any implementing measures.
 Directives normally leave member states with a certain amount of flexibility as to the exact rules to be adopted.
 Directives can be adopted by means of a variety of legislative procedures depending on its subject matter.
-An overview of European Directives on biogas is provided by Rutz & Prassl (2008)6 and in Annex 1.